 Droog – Dutch Design

 In the early 90s, Droog put Dutch contemporary design on the map.
 The idea was to go back to the essence of a product, play with it, add a shot of dry (droog) wit, use materials in an unexpected way, connect to history and archetypes.
 The results are fun and inspiring.
-Visit the showroom/shop/hotel (the hotel has 1 appartment to rent) and get a dose of contemporary Dutch design in the historic cloth makers guild building.
+Visit the showroom/shop and get a dose of contemporary Dutch design in the historic cloth makers guild building.
 Hanging in the cafe upstairs is a modern take on the Rembrandt ‘Staalmeisters’ portrait, originally painted to hang in the building.

-Room Service (the cafe upstairs) is great for a light lunch.
-They have a delicious miniplatter option for 18 euros (October 2019) that includes an open sandwitch, bowl of soup and a burata salad with the most creamy mozerella imaginable and a d rink of your choice.
-The cafe ais airy and welcoming and a great place to chill and read for a while if you need abreak from exploring.
+Upstairs is a lovely airy restaurant great for a light lunch.
+They have a delicious miniplatter option for 18 euros (October 2019) that includes an open sandwitch, bowl of soup and a burata salad with the most creamy mozerella imaginable and and drink of your choice.
+The cafe is airy and welcoming and a great place to chill and read for a while if you need a break from exploring.
 In nice weather you can also sit outside in the courtyard garden.